How Sleep Can Influence Brain Health

 • Limit stimulants: Caffeine, alcohol, and late-night screen exposure can interfere with sleep cycles.

-• Incorporate relaxation routines: Light stretching, meditation, or calming music can prepare the body and mind for rest.
+• Incorporate relaxation routines: Light stretching, meditation, or calming music can help prepare the body and mind for rest.

 References: